 Esperanza’s Promotores de Salud (Community Health Promotors) provide life-saving culturally accessible in-home health education, primary prevention and advocacy to families in South LA.
 Our nationally recognized Promotora-led model increases access to health services and decreases preventable ER use for patients in low-income communities of color.
 Through our Promotoras Leadership program, we have trained over 500 community health workers, and are providing opportunities for meaningful careers in health for low-income women of color.

 In which areas of Los Angeles will you be directly working?

-Which of the LIVE metrics will your submission impact?
+Which of the LIVE metrics will you impact?

 Indicate any additional LA2050 goals your project will impact.